Building safety duties for designers

 This guide explains who the Act affects, what you must do at each stage of a building's lifecycle, and the consequences of getting it wrong.

-The Act creates a comprehensive safety regime managed by the Building Safety Regulator (part of the Health and Safety Executive).
+The Act creates a comprehensive safety regime managed by the Building Safety Regulator (an executive non-departmental public body sponsored by the Ministry of Housing, Communities and Local Government).
 It covers the entire lifecycle of higher-risk buildings - from initial design through construction to ongoing occupation.

 The Act applies to buildings that meet specific height or storey thresholds AND contain residential units.
 You need to check both during the design phase and again once the building is occupied, as changes during construction can affect the classification.